Bradbury Thompson

-J. Bradbury Thompson (March 25, 1911 – November 1, 1995) was an American graphic designer and art director known for his work designing magazines and postage stamps.
+J. Bradbury Thompson (March 25, 1911 – November 1, 1995) was an American graphic designer and art director known for his work designing magazines, books, and postage stamps.

 Early life and education

-J. Bradbury Thompson was born on March 25, 1911, in Topeka, Kansas, and attended Topeka High School.
+James Bradbury Thompson was born on March 25, 1911, in Topeka, Kansas, and attended Topeka High School.
 He attended Washburn College, where he was a member of Alpha Delta Fraternity, the yearbook editor and designer.
 He graduated in 1934 with a degree in economics and a minor in art.
 A facility called the Bradbury Thompson Alumni Center now stands at Washburn.
 In 1938, Thompson designed the college's mascot, The Ichabod.